naomorii/SAOHud/README.md

 2 - Extract the files from the archive

 3 - Move the sao-hud folder to /home/YOUR_USERNAME/

+To start the app manually, use the following command in the terminal :
+GDK_BACKEND=x11 python3 main.py

 Launch at startup
 -----